mohammadasim98/prope/README.md

 ## Experiments

-- Improve LVSM on the task of Novel View Syntheis: [checkout `nvs` branch](https://github.com/liruilong940607/prope/tree/nvs)
+- Improve LVSM on the task of Novel View Syntheis: [Checkout `nvs` branch](https://github.com/liruilong940607/prope/tree/nvs)
+- Improve UniMatch on the task of Stereo Depth Estimation: To be released